 - My favorite foods are savory.
 And they usually have potatoes in them.
 French fries are especially unsafe around me.

 - The foods I cook are healthy and easy and delicious and always free of animal products.
 Jay has trained me well over the years and most of the recipes you'll find on this blog are both kid- and adult-friendly.

-- My day job (I still have one) is at one of the world's largest animal protection nonprofit organizations.
-This food blog is not related to my job.
-Before I got involved in animal protection professionally, I was a journalist navigating political shenanigans in Congress and the Maryland statehouse, and I've worked as a reporter in three countries--India, the United Kingdom and the United States.
+- In my former life I worked as a political journalist navigating political shenanigans in Congress and the Maryland statehouse, and I've worked as a reporter in three countries--India, the United Kingdom and the United States.

 - My pet peeve is when people forget the first "r" in turmeric.
 It's not tumeric, guys, and the first four letters are pronounced just like "term" 😉 And oh, while we're at it, I have one more --it's not a chai tea, it's not a chai latte: a chai is simply a chai.
 Chai means "tea" in Hindi, and in India, a chai is always made with milk.
 Calling it a chai tea or a chai latte is like calling an apple pie "an apple pie pastry made with apples".
 See?
 Redundant.
 And I don't care if Starbucks thinks "chai tea" or "chai latte" are right--they aren't.

 I started to write this food blog in 2007 shortly after becoming a vegan and about four years after going vegetarian.
 I've loved the alchemy of cooking for as long as I can remember, and I enjoyed eating meat as much as I enjoyed using it in the meals I made for myself and my family.